airbytehq/airbyte/docs/connector-development/cdk-python/README.md

 1. Open a PR
 2. Once it is approved and merge, an Airbyte member must run the `Publish CDK Manually` workflow using `release-type=major|manor|patch` and setting the changelog message.

-## Coming Soon

-- Full OAuth 2.0 support \(including refresh token issuing flow via UI or CLI\)
-- Airbyte Java HTTP CDK
-- CDK for Async HTTP endpoints \(request-poll-wait style endpoints\)
-- CDK for other protocols
-- Don't see a feature you need?
-[Create an issue and let us know how we can help!](https://github.com/airbytehq/airbyte/issues/new?assignees=&labels=type%2Fenhancement&template=feature-request.md&title=)